transdigiware/blockchain/enterprise_upgrade_tool.md

 All channel members need to complete this step using the upgrade tool before you can move to the next step.
 You can skip this step if you used the Fabric SDKs to install and instantiate your chaincode.
 {: important}

-If you encounter a problem migrating your chaincode to your peers {{site.data.keyword.blockchainfull_notm}} Platform 2.0, you need to follow the steps in this [troubleshooting topic](/docs/blockchain?topic=blockchain-ibp-v2-troubleshooting#ibp-v2-troubleshooting-upgrade-tool) to retry the chaincode migration.

 ### Step Two: Upgrade to the migrated chaincode using the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console

 In order to invoke the chaincode on your {{site.data.keyword.blockchainfull_notm}} Platform 2.0 peers, you need to upgrade the chaincode that is instantiated on the channel to the version installed by the upgrade tool.
 Make sure that all of the members of the channel have used the upgrade tool to migrate the chaincode to the same chaincode version.
 This may require additional coordination if you frequently upgrade your chaincode using an automated process.
 When all of the members of your channel are ready, you can upgrade the chaincode by using the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console.